 Susan’s research focuses primarily on theories and practices of academic writing, grounded in rhetorical theory, but she is also interested in histories and theories of rhetoric; writing across the curriculum; writing in the disciplines; writing centre administration; literacy and technology; and cross-national communication and education.

 Teaching and supervision

 Susan serves as PG Coordinator for the Writing Hub, coordinates ENGL6946 and ENGL6962, and contributes to teaching across all WRIT units.

 Writing at the Centre: A Global Perspective on Community Engagement

-The purpose of this project is threefold: 1) to contribute to the archive of WPA, WAC, and Writing Center research through an international study that will inform writing scholarship and pedagogy on a global level; 2) to demonstrate the role of paid consulting work in developing community-based, global approaches to writing instruction; and 3) to create a professional development resource for WPAs, WAC, and Writing Center directors by providing a case study for establishing alternative and sustainable revenue streams.
+The purpose of this project is threefold: 1) to contribute to the archive of WPA, WAC, and Writing Centre research through an international study that will inform writing scholarship and pedagogy on a global level; 2) to demonstrate the role of paid consulting work in developing community-based, global approaches to writing instruction; and 3) to create a professional development resource for WPAs, WAC, and Writing Centre directors by providing a case study for establishing alternative and sustainable revenue streams.

 This project argues for a community-engaged consulting-based approach to writing programs by outlining the ground-up development of The University of Sydney Writing Hub as a case study.
-The Writing Hub represents the first rhetoric-based writing program in Australia and has the dual role of housing a writing center and administering the University writing program.
+The Writing Hub represents the first rhetoric-based writing program in Australia and has the dual role of housing a writing centre and administering the University writing program.
 In addition to offering graduate and undergraduate courses and writing support services for students and faculty, the Writing Hub also offers consulting services, including document analysis and design and writing workshops, to schools and the professional community.
 The benefactor of a variety of disciplinary influences, the Hub fosters a confluence of diverse theoretical and pedagogical communities, both inside and outside the academy.